xxyjoel/xxyjoel.github.io/_posts/2020-04-13-deploying-analytics-apps-1.md

 ### part 1 - quick and easy analytics
 **overview**
 how do I get this up and running as quickly as possible?
-* python + [dask](https://docs.dask.org/en/latest/)  - language of choice
+* python + [dask](https://docs.dask.org/en/latest/)  - language of choice; package for distributed computing using pandas & numpy lib formats
 * github - version control, source of truth
 * s3 - blob storage (model input + output)
 * power bi desktop

 **general flow**
-1. install python, anaconda, dask and your prefered IDE
+1. install python (or anaconda), dask and your prefered IDE
-1. create repo / directory structure
+1. create repo / directory structure in github
     * basic repo structure
     ```
     ├── LICENSE